Dub Taylor

-Walter Clarence "Dub" Taylor Jr. (February 26, 1907 – October 3, 1994), was an American character actor who from the 1940s into the 1990s worked extensively in films and on television, often in Westerns but also in comedies.
+Walter Clarence "Dub" Taylor Jr. (February 26, 1907 – October 3, 1994) was an American character actor who from the 1940s into the 1990s worked extensively in films and on television, often in Westerns but also in comedies.
 He is the father of actor and painter Buck Taylor.

 Early life

-Taylor was born February 26, 1907, in Richmond, Virginia, the middle child of five children of Minnie and Walter C. Taylor, Sr. According to the federal census of 1920, he had two older sisters, Minnie Marg[aret] and Maud, a younger brother named George, and a little sister, Edna Fay.
+Taylor was born February 26, 1907, in Richmond, Virginia, the middle child of five children of Minnie and Walter C. Taylor Sr. According to the federal census of 1920, he had two older sisters, Minnie Marg[aret] and Maud; a younger brother named George; and a little sister, Edna Fay.
 The family moved to Augusta, Georgia, around 1912, when Walter was five years old, and lived there until he was 13.
 Taylor's mother was a Pennsylvania native; and his father, who worked in Augusta at that time as a cotton broker, was from North Carolina.
-While in Georgia as a boy, Walter, Jr. got his lifelong nickname when his friends began calling him "W", then shortened it further to "Dub".
+While in Georgia as a boy, Walter Jr. got his lifelong nickname when his friends began calling him "W", then shortened it further to "Dub".

+Career

-Film work
+Film

-A vaudeville performer, Taylor made his film debut in 1938 as the cheerful ex-football captain Ed Carmichael in Frank Capra's You Can't Take It with You.
+A vaudeville performer, Taylor made his film debut in 1938 as the cheerful ex-football captain Ed Carmichael in Frank Capra's You Can't Take It with You, released by Columbia Pictures.
 He secured the part because the role required an actor who could play tuned percussion.
 During the 1950s and early 1960s, he used his xylophone skills on several television shows, including the syndicated series Ranch Party.

+Cannonball

-In 1939, he appeared in the film Taming of the West, where he originated the character of Cannonball, a role he played for the next 10 years in over 50 films.
-Cannonball was a comedic sidekick to Wild Bill Elliott in 13 features.
-He played the character in other westerns starring Charles Starrett, Russell Hayden, Tex Ritter and Jimmy Wakely.
+Columbia kept Taylor under contract -- Capra used him again in Mr. Smith Goes to Washington (1939).
+Columbia assigned him to play comic sidekicks in the studio's westerns.
+In the 1939 film Taming of the West he originated the character of Cannonball, a role he played for the next 10 years in more than 50 films.
+Cannonball played sidekick to Wild Bill Elliott in 13 features, then Russell Hayden in eight, and finally Charles Starrett in 15.
+Starrett was the studio's leading cowboy star and wanted to work with Dub Taylor indefinitely, but in 1945 Columbia replaced Taylor with Smiley Burnette.
+Burnette had just left Republic Pictures, and Columbia executives felt that Burnette's established name value would benefit the Starrett series.
+"I hated to see Dub go," recalled Starrett.
+"He was a good musician as well as a good actor.
+I begged studio bosses to keep him but they said, 'They're a dime a dozen.'"

+In 1948 Taylor signed with Monogram Pictures to resume the Cannonball role opposite Monogram's newest cowboy star, Jimmy Wakely.
 Taylor later dropped the Cannonball name because he felt it held him back from roles in films with larger budgets.

-He had bit parts in a number of classic motion pictures, including Mr. Smith Goes to Washington (1939), A Star Is Born (1954) and Them!
-(1954).